dprekel/gpgpu-intel/README.md

 # ioctl-i915
-Accessing the Linux i915 driver from user space
+Accessing the Linux i915 driver from user space.
+Finally this will become a minimal userspace driver.